esmero/archipelago-deployment/docs/upgradeFromD8toD9.md

 ## Backing up

 Backups are always going to be your best friends.
-Archipelago's code, Database and settings are mostly self contained in your current `archipelago-deployment-live` repo folder and backing up is because of that simple
+Archipelago's code, database, and settings are mostly self-contained in your current `archipelago-deployment` repo folder, and backing up is simple because of that.

 ### Step 1: